-For majority for Indians the idea of foreign trip is visiting Thailand; that is because of numerous obvious reasons.
+For the majority for Indians, the idea of the foreign trip is visiting Thailand; that is because of numerous obvious reasons.
 It is cheap (biggest reason) on stay, tickets and visa which basically means cheap all-rounder.
-The shopping is dirt cheap, it’s not a long travel; most people are ok to adjust with seafood, if not they cling to a lot of fresh fine quality fruits.
+The shopping is dirt cheap, it’s not a long trip; most people are ok to adjust with seafood, if not they cling to a lot of fresh fine quality fruits.
 The party factor is what attracts a lot of millennial as well as youth.

 Now my travel plan was as mentioned earlier, a total impromptu one.
 Where I bought the tickets 1 day before my travel, then packed light and just hopped on with no prior reservations.
 Where I first went to Phuket and around, then flew back to Bangkok.

 The most convenient and cheapest (mostly) way of making it to Thailand is through their national carrier Thai Airways.
 They have good service, cheap prices, nice food and wonderful service too.
 You shouldn’t be expecting anything more than that.

 If you are flying from the southern part of India or Malaysia, you could even check Air Asia.
 They might be cheaper but do not forget to check the cabin baggage terms and conditions before you book anything.
 You might end up paying more than the value of tickets, all thanks to the payment/KG criterion.

 If you are already in Thailand and looking to fly somewhere inside the country look for the Thai Smile, that’s a low-cost version of the more premium Thai Airways.

 Bangkok really has no dearth of places to stay or eat, which is what makes most of the city (at least on the face of it).
 I would suggest staying in and around Sukhamvit area which is the main stretch of road of about 3 km, split in lanes and by-lanes with odd-numbered ones on a side and even ones on the other, to balance.